esuz/noodleClassifier/README.md

 The web app can be launched by navigating to the api directory and lauching the web with:

 > gunicorn -w 1 -b :8000 app:app

+The images were downloaded from google images with javascript console.